Inferentialist Public Announcement Logic: Base-extension Semantics: Base-extension Semantics for PAL

 There is no clear way of forcing a relation like $\mathfrak{R}_a|\phi$ to be a modal relation without adding relations between bases that disagree on $\phi$ or by terminating relations between bases that agree on $\phi$.
 So, our solution to this problem is to consider different $\mathfrak{R}_a|\phi$ depending on at which base we are evaluating the announcement.
 Given the example above, we want a relation $\mathfrak{R}_a|\phi^\mathscr{B}$ with $\mathfrak{R}_a|\phi^\mathscr{B} \mathscr{B}\mathscr{C}$, because $\phi$ holds at both of these bases, and $\mathfrak{R}_a|\phi^\mathscr{B} \mathscr{B}'\mathscr{C}'$, so that $(d)$ holds, and a relation $\mathfrak{R}_a|\phi^{\mathscr{B}'}$ without $\mathfrak{R}_a|\phi^{\mathscr{B}'} \mathscr{B}'\mathscr{C}'$, because they disagree on $\phi$, and $\mathfrak{R}_a|\phi^{\mathscr{B}'} \mathscr{B}\mathscr{C}$, so that $(c)$, the converse of $(d)$, holds (see Figure \ref{TargettedUpdated}).

-As it turns out multiple modal relations can fill the bill and work as the $\mathfrak{R}_A|\phi$s we require and we do not have any reason to prefer one over the others.
+As it turns out, multiple modal relations can fit the bill and work as the $\mathfrak{R}_A|\phi$s we require and we do not have any reason to prefer one over the others.
 For that reason we treat announcement as a box-like operator that ranges over any such update.
 Note that it is not uncommon to treat announcements as box-operators, in Kripke semantics, however, there is exactly one modal update that corresponds to each announcement.
 This is a difference between the two semantic treatments of announcements.
+Updates in our base-extension semantics are no longer partial functions.

-We call the relations we want to consider \emph{effective updates} (a formal definition follows in Definition \ref{def:effective}), not to be confused with the notion of successful announcements used in PAL literature\footnote{A successful announcement is one after which the announced formula is true, for example an announcement of$\phi$ is successful if after it $\phi$ holds.}.
-Informally, an update is effective at a base if we cannot get from that base to a base at which the announced formula did not originally hold.
-For that we first define the idea of reachability given a set of relations
+We call the relations we want to consider, together with an extension of our language by propositional atoms, \emph{effective updates} (a formal definition follows in Definition \ref{def:effective}), not to be confused with the notion of successful announcements used in PAL literature.\footnote{A successful announcement is one after which the announced formula is true.} Informally, an effective update at a base is an update such that we cannot get from that base to a base at which the announced formula did not originally hold.
+Additionally, we add propositional atoms to our bases according to $\pi_\mathscr{B}$ (see Definition \ref{def:UpdateRelations}) that guarantee --- that for any combination of bases reachable from the initial base, bases exist that are only their super- or subsets; that is, for bases $\mathscr{C}$ and $\mathscr{D}$ there exists a base that is the super- or subset of them, but no other base reachable from the initial base.
+This guarantees that there exists a set of relations that is an update set and corresponds to the update (see Definition \ref{def:EffectiveUpdateRelation} and Lemmas \ref{PALrelationIsModal} and \ref{lem:effective}).